 Ideas for Serving

-This rich, creamy mashed potato recipe with lightly-browned edges is the kind of recipe that goes really well with Christmas or Thanksgiving food.
+This rich, creamy duchess potatoes recipe is the kind of recipe that goes really well with Christmas or Thanksgiving food.
 Of course, you don’t have to wait for the holiday season to enjoy them!
 Just use that vibe for menu inspiration, and serve the potatoes with dishes like…

 - Short Ribs: Red Wine Braised Short Ribs are a show-stopping main course with a deep, gorgeous sauce that you’ll crave.